moccalotto/kaos/sr-notes.md

 Thaumaturgy             | Cast thaumaturgy spells.
 Combat Tactics          | Get aid from GM during combat :-D [Profession]            | Craft, art or science such as engineering, survival, etc.

+## Races

+### Dwarves
+Gruff, tough and sometimes rough

+- Add 5 to WIL.
+- Add 5 to STR.
+- Add 10 to TOU.
+- Damage Reduction 10 against fire.
+- See in complete darkness as if it was twilight.
+- movement_rate: 4
+- skill points: 50 + PER